mahnoor-shahid/nilm_analyzer_tutorials/readme.md

-# REFIT Analyzer
+# nilm analyzer tutorials
-> This project uses refit_loader as a submodule which has taken the advantage of **Dask Dataframes** to ease and fasten the process of loading all the data of REFIT dataset and also provides some functionalities.
+> This project uses python package nilm-analyzer which has taken the advantage of **Dask Dataframes** to ease and fasten the process of loading all the data of any publicly available NILM dataset and also provides some basic transformation functionalities.
 This project demonstrates how refit_loader can be used to do different transformations (e.g, resampling) and manipulate the REFIT dataset for statistical analysis purpose.

 ### About REFIT dataset